iamluirio/face-morphing-java-android/README.md

 }
 ```

-The following method reshapes the vertices from a MatOfInt object into a format suitable for further processing.
-It ensures that the number of rows in the input vertices matrix is a multiple of 3.
+The following method **reshapes the vertices from a MatOfInt object into a format suitable for further processing**.
+It ensures that **the number of rows in the input vertices matrix is a multiple of 3**.
-It creates a new MatOfInt (reshapedVertices) with the appropriate dimensions to hold the reshaped vertices, and iterates through the rows of the input vertices matrix, each representing a triangle.
-For each triangle, it copies the vertex indices and converts them from double to int, and puts the reshaped vertex indices into the reshapedVertices matrix.
+We create a new MatOfInt (reshapedVertices) with the appropriate dimensions to hold the reshaped vertices, and iterate through the rows of the input vertices matrix, each representing a triangle.
+For each triangle, we copy the vertex indices and converts them from double to int, and puts the reshaped vertex indices into the reshapedVertices matrix.

 ```Java
 public static MatOfInt reshapeVertices(MatOfInt vertices) {